Itinerary Highlights

 • Optional excursions

-* Optional tips to your tour leader and tips for luggage porters in city hotels (if you require their services); * Items of a personal nature (travel insurance, phone calls, visas if needed; laundry; minibar or room service; medical fees) * additional drinks not mentioned; alcoholic beverages Single Room Supplement: £415
+Optional tips to your tour leader and tips for luggage porters in city hotels (if you require their services).
+Items of a personal nature (travel insurance, phone calls, visas if needed, laundry, minibar or room service, medical fees).
+Additional drinks not mentioned and alcoholic beverages.
+Single Room Supplement: £595.

 Pricing Notes

-* Please let us know if you do not require flights from the UK to South Africa, or, if you would like us to quote for flights based on another carrier. * Call us for details and costings on the Tswalu pre-tour extension.
-(Highly recommended for those wishing to try for Ground pangolin sightings).
+Please let us know if you do not require flights from the UK to South Africa, or if you'd like us to quote flights with another carrier.
+Call us for details and costings on the Namibia pre-tour extension (Highly recommended for those wishing to try for ground pangolin sightings).

 Why Choose Us?